Camping

 Frequently Asked Questions

-• Camping for the 2023 season is available only on Peddocks Island 7 days a week, June 15 – September 4, 2023.
+• Camping is available only on Peddocks Island, Wednesday – Sunday, June 12 – September 2.
 Camping is not available on Bumpkin, Grape, or Lovells Islands.

 • Reservations are required and can made through Reserve America on their website (https://www.reserveamerica.com/) or via phone (877-422-6762).
 Visit the Peddocks Island ticketing page to reserve your ferry tickets.
 Ferry capacities are limited.
 Campers are strongly encouraged to book ferry passage immediately after making their camping reservation!
 Reservations can be made up until 2:00pm on the day of camping.
 There are no walk-up reservations.

 • There is a limited capacity for group camping.
-Group campers must provide their own transportation to and from Peddocks Island.
-For more information, please contact Alex Hall at 781-740-1605, extension 207.
+Group campers must make arrangements for transportation to and from Peddocks Island.
+For information about group ferry tickets, contact BHCC at 866-307-2469.
+For more information about booking group campsites, please contact dcr.campinginfo@mass.gov.

-• Peddocks Island camping reservations open beginning April 19, 2023 at 8 am EST. Campsites and yurts can be reserved up to four months in advance.
+• Peddocks Island camping reservations open beginning April 12, 2024 at 8 am EST. Campsites and yurts can be reserved up to four months in advance of the date of travel.

 • Yes!
-There are flush toilets and two showers available to campers on the lower level of the Visitor’s Center.
+There are flush toilets and two showers available to campers on the lower level of the Visitor’s Center, located a short walk from most island campgrounds.
+Composting toilets are available at each island campground.

 • Yes!
 All yurts and campsites have access to charcoal grills.
 Campers must provide their own charcoal.